alpersonalwebsite/medical-image-annotation-job/README.md

 * No
 * Not sure

-*Note*: For those contributors who pick “Not sure” label, maybe we could add an input so they can provide feedback.
+*Note*: For those contributors who pick "Not sure" label, maybe we could add an input so they can provide feedback.
 This, in cases of uneven answer distribution (example most of them failing) could help us at the time of improving our instructions, examples outside the mandatory task of monitoring the result and adjusting uneven cases.

-Possible answers are Yes/No in case of certainty and Not sure where “classificator” can express incertitude (and potentially share their interpretation)
+Possible answers are Yes/No in case of certainty and Not sure where "classificator" can express incertitude (and potentially share their interpretation)

 ## Test Questions & Quality Assurance